sualkoo/security-reporter/README.md

 6. Enable secret storage and set a secret

    - The Secret Manager tool includes an init command.
-To use user secrets, run the following command in the project directory:
+To use user secrets, run the following command in the project directory (use cd SecurityReporter/webapi command in terminal):
    - You can find your PrimaryKey in Quickstart tab in Emulator.

    ```